ROCHK/slate/source/includes/projects.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the Project
+ID | The ID of the project

 ### Returns

-Returns a Project object if a valid Project ID was provided, and returns an error otherwise.
+Returns a project object if a valid project ID was provided, and returns an error otherwise.

 ## List All Projects